-CRITERION 1: Delivery of excellent research-informed and intellectually challenging teaching

-- Provision of teaching, assessment and feedback that foster student engagement and independent learning - Successful introduction of innovative methods into own teaching and assessment practices - Demonstrable contribution to excellent programme outcomes and levels of student progression and completion - Effective contribution to the content and marking of examinations and other assessment tools - Evidence of continued improvement in own teaching practice driven by student and peer review of teaching feedback - Demonstration of breadth and depth of subject knowledge in the delivery of own teaching, informed by research

-- Positive peer and/or student reviews of self-generated learning resources or materials - Sustained excellent feedback from external examiners/assessors - Contribution to internal teaching reviews - Recognition by their institution and/or by students of their excellence in teaching. - Nomination for the award of a prize for teaching - Demonstration of the use of evidence-informed approaches to enhance student learning - Evidence of role-modelling good teaching and learning practice to others - Successful outcomes from supervision of undergraduate and/or graduate projects or dissertations

-CRITERION 2: Contribution to curriculum development and enhancement

-- Revision and updating of course content, ensuring it is researchinformed - Revision of course design ensuring the application appropriate teaching techniques and materials that embed the latest educational ideas and methods, including but not limited to the use of digital technologies - Contribution to the design and content of assessment tools (including exams) - Evidence of how programme review and development has had a positive impact on student learning - Evidence of how course design, content and delivery is responsive to a critical appraisal of the student experience and learning outcomes

-- Evidence of the implementation of initiatives to support specific groups of students - Evidence of successful collaboration with students in curriculum development projects - Effective convening of courses and delivery by others - Proactive compliance with quality standards, regulations and any accreditation requirements. - · Revision of assessment methods informed by best practice - Embedding of practice-oriented perspectives developed in professional contexts into taught provision - Contribution to interdisciplinary/cross-departmental initiatives
+Generic indicators of of excellence and/or impact Provision of teaching, assessment and feedback that foster student engagement and independent learning Successful introduction of innovative methods into own teaching and assessment practices Demonstrable contribution to excellent programme outcomes and levels of student progression and completion Effective contribution to the content and marking of examinations and other assessment tools Evidence of continued improvement in own teaching practice driven by student and peer review of teaching feedback Demonstration of breadth and depth of subject knowledge in the delivery of own teaching, informed by research Positive peer and/or student reviews of self-generated learning resources or materials Sustained excellent feedback from external examiners/assessors Contribution to internal teaching reviews Recognition by their institution and/or by students of their excellence in teaching.
+Nomination for the award of a prize for teaching Demonstration of the use of evidence-informed approaches to enhance student learning Evidence of role-modelling good teaching and learning practice to others Successful outcomes from supervision of undergraduate and/or graduate projects or dissertations · of excellence and/or impact Revision and updating of course content, ensuring it is research- informed Revision of course design ensuring the application appropriate teaching techniques and materials that embed the latest educational ideas and methods, including but not limited to the use of digital technologies Contribution to the design and content of assessment tools (including exams) Evidence of how programme review and development has had a positive impact on student learning Evidence of how course design, content and delivery is Evidence of the implementation of initiatives to support specific groups of students Evidence of successful collaboration with students in curriculum development projects Effective convening of courses and delivery by others Proactive compliance with quality standards, regulations and any accreditation requirements.
+Revision of assessment methods informed by best practice Embedding of practice-oriented perspectives developed in professional contexts into taught provision Contribution to interdisciplinary/cross-departmental initiatives